 “We’ve had three big ideas at Amazon that we’ve stuck with for 18 years, and they’re the reason we’re successful: Put the customer first.
 Invent.
 And be patient.”

 ~ Jeff Bezos, Amazon Inc.

 In 1999, Amazon began expanding beyond books, offering products on their electronics and toys.
 And the result was a massive sales success…

 Today, Amazon sells virtually everything, generating billions of dollars a year!

 “What we need to do is always lean into the future; when the world changes around you and when it changes against you – what used to be a tailwind is now a headwind – you have to lean into that and figure out what to do because complaining isn’t a strategy.”

 Looks like it’s the end of the World for small business, right?
 Actually, no. Despite Amazon’s dominance in its industry, Amazon has done a unique thing: it has created a marketplace for sellers like you and me.

-How does Amazon home services work?
+How do Amazon home services work?

 What are the requirements to sell services on Amazon?